 - Why it is important (eg. rating on an appropriate scale for company strategy)

 Two secrets to successful data collection:

-- Make it quick; this should take less than one minute.
-Whether in an excel spreadsheet, or in specifically tailored in-house practice management tools (like ours), this data collection must be painless.
+- Make it quick: this should take less than one minute.
+Whether in an excel spreadsheet, or in specifically tailored in-house legal matter management software (like ours), this data collection must be painless.

 Remember your mission, and look to the data for insight.
 Once your data is collected, you can set up automated graphs, dashboards and reports to illustrate the metrics relevant to your communication goals.
 Manually arranging charts over and over again is not necessary and not where you should devote your time.